-Hey - this clever app organises your inbox by importance, helping you prioritise what matters and clear out the fluff.
+Hey - a privacy focused email app that blocks all those pesky tracking pixels.
+This clever app organises your inbox by importance, helping you prioritise what matters and clear out the fluff.
 Built by the people that made Basecamp.

 Protonmail - a privacy-first service based in Switzerland; fully encrypted with top-notch security.

 For when an email is too formal and you need a faster way to talk, workplace instant messaging is the way to go.